darkyboys/double-clicker-injector/README.md

 g++ main.cc -o double_click_injector -std=c++14 -lpthread
 ```

-> 🧠 Note: Replace `main.cc` with your filename if different.
+> 🧠 Replace `main.cc` with your actual source filename if different.

 ---

 ## 🚀 Usage

-Find your mouse input device:
+First, find your mouse input device:

 ```bash
 sudo evtest
 ```

-Then run the tool:
+Then run:

 ```bash
 sudo ./double_click_injector -d /dev/input/event3 -c 15
 ```

-* `-d` = Device path (required)
+* `-d` → Device path (required)
-* `-c` = CPS rate (optional, default is 10)
+* `-c` → CPS rate (optional, default is 10)

+> 🏁 **Best CPS range:** 12–20.
-> Try between **12–20 CPS** for realistic results.
-Going too high may get flagged as cheating.
+> Higher CPS is possible but may get flagged as cheating depending on server rules.

 ---

 ## ⚠️ Disclaimer

 This tool is for **educational purposes** and fair PvP enhancement.
-**Don't abuse it** — using this on competitive servers might break the rules.

-*In Simple Language*
+### 🧠 *In Simple Language*

-Don't be crazy 🗿 , Don't go with insane CPS!!!!
-Like a 100 cps , That's cool and doable but it will make your memory , cpu a sausage and also by this much cps you are telling servers "hey i am the biggest hacker ever existed now ban me" and they will slap you back too 💀 So go & listen a phonk use usable cps like 15 - 20 , Play pvp and that's it!
-Your single clicking mice of $5 is now a butterfly clicking god ;) no need to go for a $9999999999 mice just for cps.
+> Don't be crazy 🗿.
+Don't go with **insane CPS** like 100.
+> Yeah, it’s doable — but it’ll turn your CPU and memory into sausages 🌭,
+> and you'll basically be telling servers:
+>
+> > “Hey, I’m the biggest hacker ever existed, now ban me.”
+>
+> So they *will* slap you 💀.
+>
+> Instead, just vibe, listen to a phonk beat, stick to **15–20 CPS**,
+> play PvP, and that’s it.
+>
+> Your single-clicking \$5 mouse is now a butterfly-clicking **god**.
+>
+> No need for a ₹9999999999 mouse just for CPS 🤭.
+>
+> And also due to MIT License feel free to do anything , Like anything you want to the project as once you get the source you are the owner not me ;) so don't blame me or contrubutors that "Hey these guys made me crazy at cps now ban there mojang id too 🗿" We are not laiable for any changed as every open source project says.

 ---

 ## 🧑‍💻 Author